kopia/kopia/site/content/docs/Getting started/_index.md

 ### Manifest Storage

-To list manifests (snapshot manifests and policies) stored in repository use `kopia manifest list`
+To list manifests (snapshot manifests and policies) stored in repository, use `kopia manifest list`:

 ```
 $ kopia manifest list